SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | (gc x)      | GC with another root object.  |

-On demand loading is more practical if one can get rid of definitions on the universe list.
-UNDEF takes symbols off that list, so the definition will leave with the next GC if it is unused.
+On demand loading is more practical if one can get rid of definitions.
+UNDEF takes symbols out of the universe, so the definition will leave with the next GC if it is unused.

-GC could take an optional argument to specify another root but UNIVERSE to discard everything that is not part of an app.
+GC could take an optional argument to specify another root than the universe to discard everything that is not part of an app.

 ~~~lisp
 (gc 'appstart)